Trial begins of youth center worker accused of holding down boy while he was raped

 The investigation has also led to extensive civil litigation.
 More than 1,100 former residents have filed lawsuits alleging physical, sexual or emotional abuse spanning six decades.
 In the only civil case to go to trial so far, a jury awarded David Meehan $38 million in May for abuse he says he suffered in the 1990s, though that verdict remains in dispute as the state seeks to reduce it to $475,000.

 The Meehan civil trial provided a preview for the current case.
-Among those testifying was Asbury’s accuser, Michael Gilpatrick, who testified that Asbury and three other staffers were known by teens in the dormitory as “the hit squad.”
+Among those testifying was Asbury’s accuser who testified that Asbury and three other staffers were known by teens in the dormitory as “the hit squad.”

 “The four of them used to roll together, and they would go to different cottages and beat kids,” he said.
 “They would literally come over and just go door to door and beat every single one of us, down the line.”